George Lincoln Rockwell: Exodus protests and the Hate Bus (1961)

 Members of the American Nazi Party stand with their "Hate Bus".

-On January 15, 1961 Speros Lagoulis, a Nazi Party sympathizer, suggested to Rockwell that they picket the local premiere of the film Exodus at the Saxon Theatre in Downtown Boston, because it was a "filthy Zionist movie" and the screenwriter Dalton Trumbo had refused to testify at the House Un-American Activities Committee.
+On January 15, 1961, Speros Lagoulis, a Nazi Party sympathizer, suggested to Rockwell that they picket the local premiere of the film Exodus at the Saxon Theatre in Downtown Boston, because it was a "filthy Zionist movie" and the screenwriter Dalton Trumbo had refused to testify at the House Un-American Activities Committee.
 Lagoulis financed the protest, and a truck was rented to bring more stormtroopers to Boston from Arlington, staying at the Hotel Touraine.
 They were met by hundreds, later thousands, of anti-Nazi counter protestors; Rockwell told the other members that they did not have to come with him, that it was a "suicide mission" and he would go alone, but the men went with him.
 This culminated in a riot, and Rockwell and his men were eventually forced into a police cruiser and taken into protective custody, later returning to Washington by plane.
 The picketing was a success for Rockwell — he stated that he would have "preferred to picket but I get more publicity from a riot" — and he soon sought to repeat it, thinking that if it was successful enough it might break the quarantine on him.

 To mock the Freedom Riders, who drove their campaign for the desegregation of bus stations in the Deep South, Rockwell secured a green Volkswagen van, named the "Hate Bus", and planned to do his own demonstration.
 It was painted with the phrases "Lincoln Rockwell's Hate Bus" and "We Do Hate Race Mixing".
 Rockwell said the name was in an effort to discredit the word hate, saying that his men only "hate the things that every red-blooded American should hate—communists and race-mixing."
-They traveled in the Hate Bus to Montgomery, Alabama but were intercepted and not allowed to demonstrate; directed at both the Freedom Riders and the Hate Bus, the governor of Louisiana Jimmy Davis warned both groups that "outside agitators of either the extreme right or the extreme left" should stay out of the state.
+They traveled in the Hate Bus to Montgomery, Alabama but were intercepted and not allowed to demonstrate; directed at both the Freedom Riders and the Hate Bus, the governor of Louisiana Jimmie Davis warned both groups that "outside agitators of either the extreme right or the extreme left" should stay out of the state.

 On May 24, 1961, Rockwell and nine of his men were arrested on charges of disturbing the peace (the same charge often used against racial integrationists) in New Orleans after again trying to picket Exodus.
-All plead not guilty.
+All pled not guilty.
 Rockwell and one other member were bailed out on May 30, and all others were in short order.
 On June 13, 1961, all ten men were found guilty, receiving sentences ranging from 30 to 60 days and fines ranging from $50 to $100.
 In 1962, the convictions were overturned on appeal.